TPewarski/portfolio-aggregator/README.md

 Features

 - Determine multiple range that a company is trading at and heat map to determine the multiple where the stock normally trades
+  - maybe this should be normalized by book value. i.e. a company with a higher book value butlower p/e is def worth more
 - Use Standard deviation to determine if PE or PS is more accurate as a stocks multiple.
 - Normalize multiple heatmap in regards to the appropriate index multiple to find undervalued stocks
+- Contrarian indicator
+  - find some way to locate trades that are unbalanced and simply bet on that boat tipping over and people having to unwind.
+Maybe look at hedge fund positions? call premiums vs put premiums?

 Their shit